"Acts of god" are frequently referred to in insurance policies, but what are they, and what do they mean for you?

 Alternatively, you could follow in the footsteps of Betty Penrose who, in 1969, sued God for $89,000*.

-God was accused of "careless and negligent control of the weather", after her home was destroyed by a lightning strike.
+God was accused of "careless and negligent control of the weather", after Betty’s home was destroyed by a lightning strike.
 You can read more on that story here.